cdslaborg/paramonte/example/Gaussian/C/README.md

 >
 > Copyright (C) 2012-present, The Computational Data Science Lab
 >
-> This file is part of ParaMonte library.
+> This file is part of the ParaMonte library.
 >
 > ParaMonte is free software: you can redistribute it and/or modify
 > it under the terms of the GNU Lesser General Public License as published by